Welcome to Downtown Ionia! A great place to locate your business.

 Through the Mural Project, the community’s rich history will again come alive on the brick exterior of the majestic Ionia Theatre.
 The Ionia Theatre is located on the first block of the downtown.
 It was chosen as a site for the first mural to begin the story.

 The DDA Board meets at 8:00 am on the third Wednesday of each month at Ionia City Hall, located at 114 N. Kidd St. The public is welcome to attend.

-This form must be filled out and returned within 60 days of the request.
-However, this request does not approve street closures or approval for parade, as that will be determined pending an approval process to follow.
+This permit application must be filled out and returned 30 days prior to the event.
+However, this request does not approve street closures or approval for the parade, as that will be determined pending an administrative approval process following the application.

 This annual event occurs in downtown Ionia.
 The DDA director and committee, plan the details to make each year of the festival the best it can be.
 From 'official characters' to activities, vendors, participants, to the showing of the original film at the historical Ionia theatre, each year grows with enthusiasm for this marvelous event.

 Please visit our City Agendas, Minutes, Meeting Schedule page.

 At the January 4, 2022, City Council meeting, a new Vertical Pole Banner Policy was approved.
 This policy regulates the use of City light poles for displaying vertical banners.
 A corresponding application has been created allowing non-profit organizations and governmental units to submit requests.
 The links to the policy and application are provided below.